johnkou97/johnkou97.github.io/_projects/reinforcement.md

     </div>
 </div>
 <div class="caption">
     Exploration strategies experiment.
-Left: comparison of Boltzmann.
-Right: comparison of Boltzmann with linear annealing.
+Left: comparison of Boltzmann with different values of the temperature.
+Right: comparison of Boltzmann with linear annealing, with $$\text{tau}_{\text{start}}=2.00$$ and $$\text{tau}_{\text{end}}=0.01$$.
+Different lines represent different values of the percentage of the total number of episodes at which the annealing ends.
 </div>

+We also implemented a novelty-based exploration strategy, where the agent explores the environment based on the novelty of the state-action pairs.
+The original code for the novelty-based exploration strategy comes from {% cite 2016arXiv161104717T --file external %}, and uses a hash function to calculate the novelty of the state-action pairs.
+We compare the best performing ε-greedy and Boltzmann strategies with and without linear annealing and the novelty-based exploration strategy.
+We also compare the performance of the DQN agent with the performance of the DDQN agent.
+The results of the experiments are shown in the figures below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">